felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Refactored the WpssoJsonProHeadProduct class to remove Schema ProductModel markup, add more variable product properties to each Schema Offer, and optimize the creation of offers for single and variable products (lib/pro/head/product.php).

 == Upgrade Notice ==

+= 1.44.0-dev.1 =

+(2019/04/30) Added support for the Schema 'primaryImageOfPage' property for the Schema WebPage type.

 = 1.43.0 =